The Complex Commercial Litigation Law Review: Mexico

-Mexican doctrine considers that the exercise of this exception does not attack the validity of contractual obligation, since the only effect it generates is the deferral of its compliance.
-Once the breaching party has performed his or her obligation, this defence will no longer be valid and, consequently, the former breaching party may demand immediate performance.16
+Mexican doctrine considers that the exercise of this exception does not attack the validity of contractual obligation since the only effect it generates is the deferral of its compliance.
+Once the breaching party has performed his or her obligation, this defence will no longer be valid and, consequently, the former breaching party may demand immediate performance.13

 iii Right to retain

-Mexican legislation allows the creditor who holds a debtor's asset to refuse its delivery until the debtor complies with his or her obligations relating to the delivery of the property.17
+Mexican legislation allows the creditor who holds a debtor's asset to refuse its delivery until the debtor complies with his or her obligations relating to the delivery of the property.14

-This has similar characteristics to the exceptio non adimpleti contractus, since it tends to protect the fulfilment of contractual obligations, granting the affected party the ability to refuse to comply with the obligations that correspond such party – in this case, the delivery of a good.
+This has similar characteristics to the exceptio non adimpleti contractus since it tends to protect the fulfilment of contractual obligations, granting the affected party the ability to refuse to comply with the obligations that correspond to such party – in this case, the delivery of a good.

 iv Theory of risks

-It is possible to determine in contracts that establish reciprocal obligations 'to give' something, which of the parties will assume the risk of a loss in the event that one of the parties cannot comply with its obligations, in case of fortuitous event or force majeure.
+In contracts that establish reciprocal obligations to give something, it is possible to determine which party will assume the risk of loss if one of them cannot comply with its obligations owing to fortuitous events or force majeure.

 v Indemnity by dispossession by due process of law

-Legislation regulates the right of the acquirer of a property to be compensated in the event that a third party deprives him or her of such property by means of an enforceable judgment, claiming to have a better and prior right.
+Legislation regulates the right of the acquirer of a property to be compensated if a third party deprives him or her of the property by means of an enforceable judgment, claiming to have a better and prior right.

-For compensation to proceed, it must be a transferring domain agreement where the right of the third party arose prior to the acquisition of the property; that the acquirer is totally or partially deprived of such property; and that the reason of the deprivation of the property is based on an 'enforceable judgment'.
+For compensation to proceed, it must be a transferring domain agreement where the right of the third party arose prior to the acquisition of the property; the acquirer is totally or partially deprived of the property; and the reason of the deprivation of the property is based on an enforceable judgment.

 vi Indemnity by hidden defects by due process of law